I've recently stumbled across Tailwind CSS.

 My favourite reasons to use Tailwind:

-• There are no magic numbers, everything is part of a design system.
-You don't need to remember that the header had a font size of 18px, but rather that all components with text-lg will have the same size.
-Having a predefined design system makes it a lot easier to build visually consistant UIs.
+- There are no magic numbers, everything is part of a design system.
+You don't need to remember that the header had a font size of 18px, but rather that all components with

-• The CSS styles are tied to each component.
+.
+Simply think up the styles you want and add the Tailwind classes directly.
+The context switch between the markup and the CSS file is enough of a pain point for me. - The CSS styles are tied to each component.
 If you remove a component, the styles go with it.
 Not only does that remove dead code, but could also reduce the bundle size as Tailwind purges unused utility classes.

 I think Tailwind is worth trying out.
 It's pretty fun to use even if it looks a little ugly at first.
 Here are a couple tips to help you get going:

-• If you find yourself repeating classes across multiple parts of your site, you likely need to build smaller components - a good practice in general.
+- If you find yourself repeating classes across multiple parts of your site, you likely need to build smaller components - a good practice in general.

-• Use the Tailwind VS Code extension to have an auto suggestion feature for Tailwind classes.
+- Use the Tailwind VS Code extension to have an auto suggestion feature for Tailwind classes.